 In 1948, many Arab nations convinced Arabs living in Israel to leave.
 They propagated the false news that the Jews would exterminate them.
 History is proof that the Jews did not set out to murder the Arabs living in Israel.
 That false propaganda eventually led to the ongoing Palestinian refugee crisis.
 But many people do not know about the conveniently forgotten refugees from the same time period.
-In her monumental work “From Time Immemorial,” Joan Peters wrote,
+In her significant work “From Time Immemorial,” Joan Peters wrote,

 “For every refugee – adult or child – in Syria, Lebanon or elsewhere in the Arab world who compels our sympathy, there is a Jewish refugee who fled from the Arab country of his birth.
 For every Arab who moved to neighbouring lands, a Jew was forced to flee from a community where he and his ancestors may have lived for 2,000 years.”